Loacker: History

 The company was founded in 1925 in the historic city center of Bolzano by the Austrian confectioner Alfons Loacker.
-Back then, he opened a small store with two assistants in the capital of South Tyrol, at Piazza Domenicani to be precise.
-Over the years, the confectionery store became too small until 1974 marked the transition from a small regional bakery to an industrial reality, by moving away from the city.
-Armin Loacker, Alfon's son, chose the Renon plateau in the heart of the Dolomites (a UNESCO Natural World Heritage site) to produce his own wafers, thereby abiding by his motto: "a natural product is manufactured in a natural environment."
+Back then, he opened a small store with two assistants in Piazza Domenicani.

+In 1974, Loacker moved away from the city, marking the transition from a small regional bakery to an industrial reality.
+Armin Loacker, Alfons' son, chose the Renon plateau in the heart of the Dolomites to produce his own wafers.

 Manufacturing

 Loacker nowadays has two plants, one in Auna di Sotto on the Renon and a second one in Heinfels in East Tyrol (Austria).
 At both production sites wafers and chocolate specialties are produced at more than 1,000 meters above sea level.
 Today, the third generation leads the company: Armin's sons Andreas and Martin Loacker together with his nephew Ulrich Zuenelli who works as executive chairman.

-According to the latest data concerning the South Tyrolean company, Loacker has 1,056 employees.
-In 2021 alone 966 million pieces were produced and 37,534 tons of products were sold which amounted to net sales of 373.06 million Euros.
-Italy, Saudi Arabia and Israel were the highest consuming countries, followed by the United States and China.
+As of 2021, Loacker has 1,153 employees.

+In 2021, 1.03 billion single pieces were produced and 35,729 tons of products were sold which amounted to net sales of €435.45 million.
+Italy, the United States, and Saudi Arabia were the highest-consuming countries, followed by Israel and China.

-In 2022 Loacker announced the initiation of a multi-year partnership with Sammontana for the production of a new range of Loacker-branded ice creams.
+In 2022, Loacker announced the initiation of a multi-year partnership with Sammontana for the production of a new range of Loacker-branded ice creams.